baidu/sofa-pbrpc/README.md

 * snappy - http://code.google.com/p/snappy/
 * zlib - http://zlib.net/

-Attention: boost header is only needed when compiling the lib, but no need for user code.
+ATTENTION: boost header is only needed when compiling the lib, but no need for user code.

 Extrally, './unit-test' and './sample/mock_sample' also depends on gtest:
 * gtest - http://code.google.com/p/googletest/